edgio-docs/edgio-docs/guides/sapper.md

  const dev = mode === 'development';
 ```

-... and add the following to the `server` config ...
+... and make the following changes to the `server` config ...

 ```diff
                 input: config.server.input(),